-Pro wrestler claims to have set new world record performing skateboard stunt midway through Mount Everest climb
+Pro wrestler, who claims to have set new world record performing skateboard stunt midway through Mount Everest climb, successfully summits

-Samuel Ratsch, better known as wrestler Darby Allin, reckons it's the world's highest kickflip.
-Eyes are on the inexperienced climber as he continues his quest to summit
+Samuel Ratsch, better known as wrestler Darby Allin, reckons he performed the world's highest kickflip.
+Despite being an inexperienced climber, he's successfully reached the peak

 A post shared by DARBY ALLIN (@darbyallin)